Give your baby some peace, here are 7 benefits of massaging your baby!

 - Relieves pain caused by cramps, gas, constipation, and teething.

 - Lets your baby relax and reduces stress.

 - Interaction boosts verbal and non-verbal communication skills.

 - Stimulates and develops your baby’s nervous and immune system.

-- Increases your baby’s self-esteem and helps him or her feel safe and loved.
+- Increases your baby’s self-esteem and helps him feel safe and loved.

 - Your baby will fall asleep faster and sleep more deeply.

 - Through touch, smiles, and hugs, your bond will strengthen.

 Massages will help strengthen his bones, muscles, and immune system, will get him more active, get better sleep, relief colic pain, improve motor skills, and enhance intellectual development!

 How to give your baby a massage?